gracious-tech/fetch/site/src/access/app/index.md

 ### To the app
 You can use `postMessage` to send the app a message with `{"type": "update", ...}` and add any of the config params you'd like to change.

-## Forking
-You can also fork the app as a base for a new fully-customised app of your own.
-It's written in Typescript/Vue, and available in the fetch(bible) [source code](https://github.com/gracious-tech/fetch/tree/master/app).

-The downside of forking is there may be some translations that you won't have access to, because the owners have only given permission for them to be used in official Gracious Tech products.

 ## Offline support